groundcover

 helm install groundcover groundcover/groundcover --values ./groundcover-values.yaml

-Once installed, groundcover will automatically begin collecting telemetry data and forwarding it to Causely for analysis and root cause detection.
+Once installed, groundcover will automatically begin collecting telemetry data and forwarding it to Causely for causal reasoning.